colltoaction/writings/MLIR Inet Dialect/Open Design Meeting.md

 ## Frontend language

-The prototype shows that the MLIR rewrite framework is capable of supporting graphical calculus with a straightforward term-rewriting approach.
-Implementors of frontend languages that want to hide the inet compilation backend could benefit from additional features:
+The prototype shows that the MLIR rewrite framework is capable of supporting graphical calculus with a straightforward graph-rewriting approach.
+The dialect adds this support to the backend but as of now there is no frontend language.
-* Variadic types
-* Regions
-* Interfaces
-* Properties
-* Attributes

 ---

 # Future work